 Event volunteer assignments include Event Setup, Phone Bank, Greeter, Registration/Sales, Change Counting, Gift Processing, Food Room, Food Solicitation, Food Retrieval, Shuttle Driver, Phone Bank Runner, Photographer, and Event Cleanup.
 These positions require pre-event training and adherence to commitment for the event.
 This is a great opportunity for those who want to be involved but cannot commit to helping on a regular weekly basis.

-The Auction Procurement Committee works to obtain significant and unique auction items to exceed the fund-raising goal for the event’s live and silent auctions.
-The main activity of this committee is to procure auction items.
+The Auction Procurement Team works to obtain significant and unique auction items to exceed the fund-raising goal for the event’s live and silent auctions.
+The main activity of this team is to procure auction items.
 This includes identification of auction items and solicitation and follow up for the items.
 This process will include reaching out to members of the community, including individuals, stores and shops, service organizations, corporations and other nonprofit agencies for items or services.

-The Auction Presentation Committee works to design and execute the overall presentation of the auction items to be displayed the night of the event.
+The Auction Presentation Team works to design and execute the overall presentation of the auction items to be displayed the night of the event.
 This includes identifying the supplies needed to package items, create package tags, etc., that tie into the theme of the Fur Ball and overall decorations.
 Physical packaging of the auction items takes place two weeks before the event.

-The Decoration Committee works to help design and make creative, unique and meaningful event decorations to support the theme of event.
+The Decoration Team works to help design and make creative, unique and meaningful event decorations to support the theme of event.
 Decorations include centerpieces for the grand ballroom tables, registration and throughout the venue.

 Event volunteer assignments are Transporter, Event Setup, Photographer, Animal Caretaker, Greeter, Registration, “Key to Your Heart” Sales, Table Monitor-Silent Auction, Bid Spotter-Live Auction and Fund-A-Need, Auction Package Transporter-Silent Auction, Closing Assistant, Runner, Credit Card Processor, Calendar Sales, Auction Package Distributor, and Event Cleanup.
 You may join any committee or volunteer for the event itself – it’s your choice.
 Committee members may attend and participate in regularly scheduled team meetings.
 Event volunteers must complete pre-event training and adhere to their commitment for the day or evening of the event.